 Malta and Portugal have the best citizenship programmes

 Several countries have systems in place with the goal of attracting expats who will be able to gain residency in return for an investment.
 In a post-Brexit world, these may be the best options for some overseas movers.
-Although not be suitable for everyone, some of these systems are of a very high, reputable standard and hold a range of benefits for expats who are eligible.
+Although not suitable for everyone, some of these systems are of a very high, reputable standard and hold a range of benefits for expats who are eligible.
 A recent survey has analysed which countries offer the best of these migration schemes, with people choosing to buy Malta citizenship and Portugal citizenship as a matter of priority.

-Henley & Partners, a global citizenship and residence advisory firm, has just released its new report – Global Residence and Citizenship Programmes 2017-2018, which ranks the world's leading investment migration programmes based on a number of factors.
+Henley & Partners, a global citizenship and residence advisory firm, released their Global Residence and Citizenship Programmes report in 2018, which ranks the world's leading investment migration programmes based on a number of factors.
 Dr. Christian H. Kalin, Henley & Partners chairman, said that the publication is "an indispensable tool not only for all those interested in alternative residence or citizenship but also for professionals such as private client advisors, private bankers, and lawyers, as well as for governments operating investment migration programs".

 The report looked at two different types of migration schemes: citizenship by investment, in which someone can obtain a second passport in exchange for a minimum investment, and residence by investment, in which permanent residence can be obtained after investing in the host country.